JoelJonassi/An-lise-e-Modela-o-de-Software/E.PlaneamentoSprint.md

 In order to prepare the next sprint, the UC are split into user stories.
 For each use case, the set of user stories must complete the use case full behaviour.

-Considerando a prioridade da table dos casos de uso, 2 são de alta prioridade.
+Considerando a prioridade da table dos casos de uso,  17 são de alta prioridade neste caso consideraremos apenas 4 casos de uso.

 Considering the UC prioritization table, 2 UC are in high priority.

 ##  Caso de uso:  Valida Produtor(Cdu01.11)
-Cdu01.12 | Elimina Produtor
-For each UC, we need to develop the narrative, drill it down into smaller user stories, and write the acceptance test list.

-Para cada Uc, precissamos desenvolver a narrativ , em pequenos user stories, e escrever os testes de aceitação.
+Para cada caso de uso, precissamos desenvolver a narrativa , em pequenos user stories, e escrever os testes de aceitação.

-### Narrative of UC1.01
+### Narrativa da Cdu1.01

 Basic Flow | Alternative Flows
 -----|-----
-1 Escolher produto | A1.
+1 Selecionar Produtor | A1.
-2 Show menu | A2.
+2 Mostrar Produtores | A2.
 Select different canteen
-3 Select dish | A3.
+3 Validar Registo | A3.
 No menu in selected date
-4 Create a new ticket | A4.
-Insufficient account balance 5 Update user account | ...
+4 Criar novo registo | A4.
+Insufficient account balance
+5 Atualizar Registo | ...

-### User stories for UC1.01
+### User stories para Cdu1.01
+Cada user story forma o item do trabalho claro para o cliente.
 Each user story form a work item that is of clear value to the customer.

-**US1.1a** As a user, I want to buy a meal ticket so that I can take my lunch/dinner meal on IPCA Campus.

-**US1.1b** As a user, I want to buy the meal tickets for lunch/dinner to the week and for any IPCA's canteen, so that I just need to worry once a week and do not forget to buy any ticket.
+**US1.1a** como gerente, quero validar os produtores que podem vender na plataforma.

+**US1.1b** Como gerente, quero ver a quantidade de produtores na plataforma.

 **US1.1c** As a user, I want to buy a meal ticket even when my account balance is not enough, so that I avoid to pay the extra price of the ticket purchased at the POS.

-### Acceptance tests for US1.1a Default date meal (Purchase ticket)
+### Testes de aceitação para US1.1a Default date meal (Purchase ticket)

 * Try to create a ticket without existing menu
 * Try different dish options